alwsecond/deathNotePlugin/README.md

 /deathnote set <player> <cause_of_death> - after player dies, death message changes on <cause_of_death>

-if you got the DeathNote book, you can write any player nickname to kill him ( if player online )
+if you got the DeathNote book, you can write any player nickname to kill him ( if player online ) get the newest version in release ( v1.1 )

 **Please, change death cause, book lore and book title to your language using IDE, or ask me to change**